pimsmath/onlinecourses2020/content/courses/2022-2023/mathematical-models-in-cell-bioliogy/index.md

 prerequisites:
   - For math students - Some familiarity with ODEs, PDEs
-  - For bioligy students - Flexible, hopefully some math background, such as calculus
+  - For biology students - Flexible, hopefully some math background, such as calculus

 # Course Abstract